codatio/codat-docs/blog/240929-introducing-company-tags.md

 ### What's new?

-We've introduced a `tags` array to our `company` data model.
+We've introduced a `tags` object to our `company` data model.
 Tags provide a simple way to include additional information about a company.
 For example, you can use tahs to set a foreign key, define an operating region or specify details about the financial services a company has requested.
-The array supports up to 10 user-defined key-value pairs.
+The object supports up to 10 user-defined key-value pairs.

 <Diff
   showDiffOnly={false}